 Membership and Fellowship within a church are essential to progress.
 Being a Congregational Church, our members lead the church.
 They vote on our annual budget, they lead the Ministries, and they choose our Missions and long-term path of the church.
 We currently have almost 300 members, all having their own ideas, hobbies, and goals.
 There is something for everyone at CACC-UCC: the Eclectic Book Club, Bridge, Advent Festival, the Fall Picnic, Bike Ride, Hiking, monthly luncheons (see more information below), and the Stitch Witches, all of which are supported by the Ministry of Stewardship.

-New Member Classes are generally held twice a year, led by Rev. Amos Smith and the Membership Team.
+New Member Classes are generally held twice a year, led by the Senior Pastor and the Membership Team.
 These classes go over the history of CACC-UCC and include discussions about faith and where you are on your journey.
 You are also given a tour of the campus and a shepherd (a veteran member to help guide you as you join).

 We generally offer New Member classes twice each year.
 See our Upcoming Events page or call the office if you are interested in signing up.